 Posted in on June 22, 2017

-NMSN is a two-part notice sent to employers from a child support agency.
-Its purpose is to ensure that children receive health care coverage when it’s available.
-It is required as part of a child support order.
-Nationally, all child...
+The NMSN is a two-part notice sent to employers by child support agencies.
+It is required when enforcing a child support order.
+Its purpose is to ensure the children for whom child support is ordered also receive health care coverage...
 View Article

 Posted in on